PennyLaneAI/qml/index.rst

             </ul>

             <p class="grey-text mx-auto mt-5" style="font-size: small;margin-top:-10px;">
                 All content above is free, open-source, and available as executable code downloads.
-If you would like to contribute a tutorial or QML implementation, please make a pull request over at our <a href="https://github.com/XanaduAI/qml">GitHub repository</a>.
+If you would like to contribute a demo, please make a pull request over at our <a href="https://github.com/XanaduAI/qml">GitHub repository</a>.
             </p>

         </section>